TNTech-RCD/SPH/README.md

 ## Install

 Several prerequisites are required before compiling the code.
-In a Linux environment, such as Raspian, these may be obtained using your distros package management system.
+In a Linux environment, such as Raspberry Pi OS, these may be obtained using your distros package management system.
 On Macintosh it is recomended that [Homebrew](http://brew.sh) be used.

 Note: Make sure your graphics support OpenGL!
 Try running `glxgears` if unsure.